 Yucatan Road Trip Tip 1- you DON'T need to book a car far in advance

 We didn't mean to have a Yucatan road trip.
 Heck, we never planned to drive in Mexico at all.
-We had booked a week all-inclusive in a beautiful hotel… and planned to lie on the beach or in the pool as much as possible.
+We had booked a week all-inclusive in a beautiful hotel (it was even adults only, not one of the many family-friendly hotels in Mexico)… and we planned to lie on the beach or in the pool as much as possible.